DeadlyNephewEthan/Discord-Template/README.md

 **Database**
 This Discord Template used Firebase as a Database, create an database here: https://console.firebase.google.com/u/0/

-**Support**
+**Official Discord Server**
-If you need help with the bot, feel free to join our support server here: https://discord.com/invite/yvqtvECprC.
+If you need help with the bot, feel free to join our official server here: https://discord.com/invite/yvqtvECprC.

 **Other Information**
 Invite Manager requires Node.js v12 or higher.